 2. Gift your timeshare to a family member or friend

 There are services out there where exit teams will work with you and the developer to cancel your timeshare.
 While they promise to help you, it can be tricky to know which companies to avoid.
 What’s more, many cancellation companies will tell you that they will take over the payments of your timeshare and this might not be true.
 ARDA’s Coalition for Responsible Exit warns against stopping payments if an exit company recommends you do so.
-As a result of not making payments, your credit will be affected.
+As a result of not making payments, your credit will be harmed.
 Keep this in mind when speaking to a cancellation company.

-4. List your timeshare for sale
+4. Post your timeshare for sale